iRhuel/BattleTechWeaponEditor/README.md

 ### Prerequisites

-You will need at least [Java 8 JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed (Java 9 was used to make this app).
+You will need at least [Java 10 JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre10-downloads-4417026.html) installed (support for Java 9, which was used to develop this app, has ended).
 A self-contained application package is in the works.

 ## TODO